Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: The TCT Protocol

+When there is no applicable theorem (\ie., a repo miss), it means a real user issues a $tx$ that goes through a code path unseen in all test cases.
+It is likely an attack, \eg, the reentrancy attack in \autoref{sec:moti}.
+However, if $tx$ is not an attack, the user needs to provide a guard $\varphi$. \textsc{Launch}$(tx)$ executes $tx$ and tries to add the theorem about $\varphi$ into the repo (if the theorem is proven).
+The protocol flow is shown in Appendix \ref{sec:p-c}.

-The instructions in a code path do not need to be stored, because they are only used during the theorem-proving time.
-Once it is done, the protocol no longer needs the exact EVM instructions, so the path hash suffices.
+\textbf{Optimizations for low storage and communication overheads.} To store theorems efficiently in the repository, all theorems that share the same entry function and guard but differ in their path hashes can be combined as a multi-path theorem, which states that, if the guard is satisfied, then any code path in this multi-path set is safe.
+The amortized cost to store a new code path is only one \texttt{Keccak-256} value, \ie, 32 bytes.
+The instructions in a code path do not need to be stored, because they are only used during theorem-proving time.
+Once it is done, the path hash suffices.
 Once a theorem is stored in the repository, a \texttt{Keccak-256} hash can be computed for it.
 We call it \textit{theorem hash}.
-In all network messages, $\tau$ can be represented by its theorem hash.
-Because most transactions go through flow A, we can conclude that the network overhead of TCT is 64 bytes per transaction, due to the messages ``($\tau$)'' and ``Send(TX,$\tau$)''.
+Because most transactions are repo hits, we can conclude that the network overhead of TCT is 64 bytes per transaction, due to the messages ``$A$'' and ``$Execute(tx,A)$''.